ietf-ccamp-wg/ietf-network-inventory/draft-yg3bp-ccamp-optical-inventory-yang.md

   Network inventory is a fundamental functionality in network management and was specified many years ago.
-Given the emerging of data models and their deployment in operator's management system, the traditional function of inventory management is also requested to be defined as a data model.
+Given the emerging of data models and their deployment in operator's management and control systems, the traditional function of inventory management is also requested to be defined as a data model.

-  Network inventory management and monitoring is a critical part of ensuring the network stays healthy, well-planned, and functioning in the carriers network.
+  Network inventory management and monitoring is a critical part of ensuring the network stays healthy, well-planned, and functioning in the operator's network.
 Network inventory management allows the operator to keep track of what physical network devices are staying in the network including relevant software and hardware.

-  The network inventory management also helps the operator to know when to acquire new assets and what is needed, or to decommission old ones, which can help to improve network performance and capacity planning.
+  The network inventory management also helps the operator to know when to acquire new assets and what is needed, or to decommission old or faulty ones, which can help to improve network performance and capacity planning.

 In {{?I-D.ietf-teas-actn-poi-applicability}} a gap was identified regarding the lack of a YANG data model that could be used at ACTN MPI interface level to report whole/partial hardware inventory information available at PNC level towards north-bound systems (e.g., MDSC or OSS layer).